CIIC4060-ICOM5016-FALL-2024/rumad-v2-app-excel-db/README.md

 2. Understand the use of table diagram for database application design.
 3. Gain experience by implementing applications using layers of increasing complexity and complex data structures.
 4. Gain further experience with Web programming concepts including REST.
+5. Gain experience with vector database and Langchain for AI chatbot implementation.

 # Project Overview
 You will design, implement, and test the backend of an application based on RUMAD to view sections